-Advanced Biology (College Credit)
+Advanced Biology (Dual enrollment)

-Advanced Biology is a dual-credit enrollment course in partnership with Paul Smith's College.
+Advanced Biology is a dual enrollment course in partnership with Paul Smith's College.
 This course provides students with the conceptual framework, knowledge and analytical skills needed to think critically about the biological world.
 Laboratory activities will support the material and will be inquiry-based.
 The course is designed for students who are self-motivated, independent learners with a strong interest in biology.
 The course is equivalent to the introductory-level biology course taught at a university.
 Successful completion of the course will result in the opportunity to earn 4 (four) college credits.

 Prerequisites: honors-level grades in biology and chemistry.
+Grades: 11, 12, PG.
+Cost: \$165